Haunted Halloween Theme Park Attraction

 - COLOSSUS—BACKWARDS!
 (A Fright Fest Exclusive).
 Experience one of the largest, most celebrated coasters in the world – BACKWARDS!
 That’s right, back by popular demand.
 Travel nearly one mile on this dual track wooden coaster all while sitting completely backwards!

-- TERROR TRACKS – RIDES IN THE DARK!
+- TERROR TRACKS – IN THE DARK!
 Face your fears with the lights off!
-Your favorite thrills in the dark on Apocalypse, Tatsu, Viper, THE RIDDLER’s Revenge, BATMAN The Ride and Goliath.
+Your favorite thrills in the dark on Apocalypse, Tatsu, Viper, The Riddler’s Revenge, Batman The Ride, Full Throttle, and Goliath.
 Something so “twisted” would only happen during Fright Fest.

-- HIGH SIERRA HYPNOTIST: This amusing show stars the members of the audience.
+- Hypnotist: This amusing show stars the members of the audience.
 Guests who are chosen to be put “under hypnosis” will perform hysterical exploits never to be imitated “under consciousness.”

-- gRAVE: Dance, trance, resurrection!
+- Voodoo Nights: Dance, trance, resurrection!
 This is the gRAVE everyone is dying for.

 - WITCH HAZEL’S PUMPKIN PATCH CRAFTS: Crafted especially for our younger guests to stretch their imaginations.